fiskl-accounting/help-docs/docs/Tutorials/Banking/how-to-connect-salt-edge.md

 1. Visit the [Salt Edge Bank Coverage](https://www.saltedge.com/products/account_information/coverage) page
 2. Search for your bank or browse by country

-## Step-by-Step guide to connecting your bank
+## Step-by-step guide to connecting your bank

 Follow these steps to connect your bank account using Salt Edge: